nerett/machine-learning/applied_models/README.md

 # Applied models of machine learning

 ## Tasks
-The tasks here below were completed in a group of 4 students and submitted together.
-Training/evaluation statistics (tensorbord) can be found in per-task directories
+The tasks below were completed in a group of 4 students and submitted together.
+Training/evaluation statistics (tensorboard) can be found in per-task directories

 1. **Convolutional neural network** ([alexxRT](https://github.com/alexxRT))
 2. **Long short-term memory memory** ([alexxRT](https://github.com/alexxRT))